eleven26/awesome-go-stars/README.md

 - [cheek(stars: 106)](https://github.com/datarootsio/cheek) - A simple crontab like scheduler that aims to offer a KISS approach to job scheduling.
 - [clockwerk(stars: 140)](https://github.com/onatm/clockwerk) - Go package to schedule periodic jobs using a simple, fluent syntax.
 - [cronticker(stars: 11)](https://github.com/krayzpipes/cronticker) - A ticker implementation to support cron schedules.
-- [Dagu(stars: 952)](https://github.com/dagu-go/dagu) - No-code workflow executor. it executes DAGs defined in a simple YAML format.
+- [Dagu](https://github.com/dagu-go/dagu) - No-code workflow executor. it executes DAGs defined in a simple YAML format.
 - [go-cron(stars: 223)](https://github.com/rk/go-cron) - Simple Cron library for go that can execute closures or functions at varying intervals, from once a second to once a year on a specific date and time.
 Primarily for web applications and long running daemons.
-- [go-quartz(stars: 1552)](https://github.com/reugn/go-quartz) - Simple, zero-dependency scheduling library for Go.
+- [go-quartz(stars: 1554)](https://github.com/reugn/go-quartz) - Simple, zero-dependency scheduling library for Go.
-- [gocron(stars: 4262)](https://github.com/go-co-op/gocron) - Easy and fluent Go job scheduling.
+- [gocron](https://github.com/go-co-op/gocron) - Easy and fluent Go job scheduling.
 This is an actively maintained fork of [jasonlvhit/gocron](https://github.com/jasonlvhit/gocron).
-- [goflow(stars: 196)](https://github.com/fieldryand/goflow) - A simple but powerful DAG scheduler and dashboard.
+- [goflow](https://github.com/fieldryand/goflow) - A simple but powerful DAG scheduler and dashboard.
-- [gron(stars: 996)](https://github.com/roylee0704/gron) - Define time-based tasks using a simple Go API and Gron’s scheduler will run them accordingly.
+- [gron](https://github.com/roylee0704/gron) - Define time-based tasks using a simple Go API and Gron’s scheduler will run them accordingly.
-- [gronx(stars: 316)](https://github.com/adhocore/gronx) - Cron expression parser, task runner and daemon consuming crontab like task list.
+- [gronx](https://github.com/adhocore/gronx) - Cron expression parser, task runner and daemon consuming crontab like task list.
-- [JobRunner(stars: 987)](https://github.com/bamzi/jobrunner) - Smart and featureful cron job scheduler with job queuing and live monitoring built in.
+- [JobRunner](https://github.com/bamzi/jobrunner) - Smart and featureful cron job scheduler with job queuing and live monitoring built in.
-- [jobs(stars: 496)](https://github.com/albrow/jobs) - Persistent and flexible background jobs library.
+- [jobs](https://github.com/albrow/jobs) - Persistent and flexible background jobs library.
-- [leprechaun(stars: 100)](https://github.com/kilgaloon/leprechaun) - Job scheduler that supports webhooks, crons and classic scheduling.
+- [leprechaun](https://github.com/kilgaloon/leprechaun) - Job scheduler that supports webhooks, crons and classic scheduling.
-- [sched(stars: 27)](https://github.com/romshark/sched) - A job scheduler with the ability to fast-forward time.
+- [sched](https://github.com/romshark/sched) - A job scheduler with the ability to fast-forward time.
-- [scheduler(stars: 435)](https://github.com/carlescere/scheduler) - Cronjobs scheduling made easy.
+- [scheduler](https://github.com/carlescere/scheduler) - Cronjobs scheduling made easy.
-- [tasks(stars: 205)](https://github.com/madflojo/tasks) - An easy to use in-process scheduler for recurring tasks in Go.
+- [tasks](https://github.com/madflojo/tasks) - An easy to use in-process scheduler for recurring tasks in Go.

 **[⬆ back to top](#contents)**